-Travelling with hearing loss has its challenges
+Travelling with hearing loss has it’s challenges

 Are you travelling this holiday?
 It can be a complex experience when you have a hearing loss.
 Stephen Frazier says you need to pack more than your hearing aids.